joshpierce/personal-portfolio-tutorial/README.md

     -   [Svelte For VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) - Helper extension for authoring Svelte apps in VS Code.
     -   [vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons) - Just makes finding files by type easier in the Explorer.
 -   A Terminal - If you are using Visual Studio Code, this will be built in (`Top Menu > Terminal > New Terminal Window.`).
 You can always use your built in system terminal as well.
-    > I also have to advocate for [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).
+    > I also have to advocate for [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) if you're on a PC.
 Microsoft did a killer job here and I've been incredibly impressed.

 # Accounts You'll Need To Complete This Tutorial